 We will also have midterms and a final.
-The midterms will be during the class time and I will proctor them via Zoom.

-There will be three midterms but we will drop the lowest score.
-The midterms will be: 1)March 1 (covering hws 1-3), 2)March 29 (covering hws 4-7), 3)April 26 (covering hws 8-11),
+There will be three midterms; they will be held on: 1)September 24 (covering hws 1-3), 2)October 22 (covering hws 4-7), 3)November 19 (covering hws 8-11),

 The course will have a Campuswire page where I encourage you to post and answer questions.
 You should get an email invitation to join the class Campuswire page, if you haven't please email me to let me know.